Program of Studies

 Students study the expression of visual thought through drawing.
 Areas covered include contour drawing, still life, portrait, perspective drawing, and experimental techniques.
 Students use pastels, charcoal, ink, pencils, markers and other medium.
 Students will be assigned projects that utilize images from everyday surroundings and their imagination to form unique compositions.

 This course provides students with an introduction to various experimental and traditional printing processes and their relationship to composition and color.
-Among the types of prints that may be covered include the use of digital imagery, monotype, linoleum, wood block, collagraph, and screen print.
-Assignments may include a T-Shirt logo design, postcard project, and a large-scale transportation design using various textures including tires from large machinery.
+Among the types of prints that may be covered include the use of digital imagery, monotype, linoleum, woodblock, embossing, and screen print.
+Assignments may include a t-shirt logo design, postcard project, and a large-scale transportation design using various textures including tires from large machinery.
+Experimentation is encouraged!

 Through experimentation and related exercises, students learn about painting as a medium of visual expression.
 Basic studies include drawing, color theory, and composition.
 Students explore a variety of subject matter from direct observation as well as from their imagination.
 Materials may include watercolor, acrylic, and collage.